 Look for the Helpers

-Inspired by the simple words of Mr. Rogers, we’re building a network of people willing to make this country a better place, one neighborhood at a time.
+Inspired by the simple words of Mr. Rogers, Jeff's looking for people willing to make this country a better place, one neighborhood at a time.
 There’s no red tape.
 No hierarchy.
 Just people helping people — with joy, trust, and consistency.
 Whether you’re sharing food, offering a ride, giving your time, or connecting others with what they need, you’re part of something bigger.

 How we Help each other